Trevor Gleeson: Toronto Raptors (2021–2023)

 On 2 August 2021, Gleeson was appointed an assistant coach of the Toronto Raptors on a three-year contract.
 His first game as an NBA assistant coach came on 20 October 2021 in the Raptors' 98–83 season-opening loss to the Washington Wizards in Toronto.
 He started the 2021–22 season as the Raptors' offensive coach but was rotated mid-season to defence by head coach Nick Nurse.
 He helped the Raptors reach the 2022 NBA playoffs.
 Gleeson parted ways with the Raptors following the 2022–23 season after coach Nurse was sacked.

 Gleeson spoke with multiple NBA teams during the 2023 off-season before they went in different directions.
 He also declined a job offer in Europe.
 His Raptors contract was paid out for the 2023–24 season.

 Milwaukee Bucks (2023–2024)

 On 27 December 2023, Gleeson was appointed an assistant coach of the Milwaukee Bucks.
 He was not retained following the 2023–24 season.

-Chiba Jets (2024–present)
+Chiba Jets (2024–2026)

 On 24 July 2024, Gleeson was appointed head coach of the Chiba Jets of the Japanese B.League for the 2024–25 season.
 During pre-season, the Jets played in an exhibition match against the Perth Wildcats during the Wildcats' tour of Japan.
+Gleeson guided the Jets to 11 consecutive wins heading into the semifinals of the B.League playoffs against the Utsunomiya Brex.

 On 28 May 2025, Gleeson was re-appointed head coach of the Jets for the 2025–26 season.

+Adelaide 36ers (2026–present)

+On 22 May 2026, Gleeson was appointed head coach of the Adelaide 36ers on a three-year deal, returning to the NBL for the first time since 2021.
+Joining the 36ers also reunited Gleeson with Bryce Cotton, whom he coached for five seasons at the Perth Wildcats, where they won three championships together.